jmishra01/highchartexport/README.md

 # highchartexport
-Convert highchart configuration into an image file
+Convert highchart configuration into an image file using export server of HighCharts, which is http://export.highcharts.com/

 **Installation**